rlarkdms/fakebook/README.md

 # Fakebook
 The fakebook is a facebook cloning project for practice basic CURD with RESTful API.
+I will add English description as soon.

 ## Skill stacks
 * Node.js